ciniki/mail/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

 The mail module takes care of customer emails and mailing lists.
-Any email communication from a business to their customers is done via this module.
+Any email communication from a tenant to their customers is done via this module.

 License
 -------